 First off, what's it like to actually hold the award?
 The 24 karat gold-plated Oscar statue is worth $629 and is 13.5 inches tall.
 At 8.5 pounds, it's no wonder pretty much everyone who receives one is surprised by just how heavy it is.

 That's a lot of money and gold for one small statue, but it's nothing compared to the cost of the whole ceremony.
 The 16,500-square-foot red carpet costs a whopping $30 thousand, which is probably why the show adds up to $42.8 million per year.
-If you want to attend the after party, it's an additional $119,800 per couple.
+If you want to attend the after party, it's an additional $119,800 per couple — or $239,600 at once if you're being the generous date.